 Amani’s university mate Nadia Azzahra likes the storyline of death as a result of failed experiments and finds it “very effective in scaring the audience, along with gory depictions of human disfigurement and drastic loss of humanity.”

 Eta and Ang-Buban are a rarity in an era of zombie show lovers, especially with hits “Train to Busan,” “Kingdom” series, and AOUAD.
 The last was the most-watched show on Netflix’s Top 10 non-English TV list in January, garnering 124.79 million viewing hours.
-It is the latest in the string of K-drama shows steering South Korea’s entertainment industry into cinematic zombie history with its own brand of the undead.
+It is the latest in the string of K-dramas shows steering South Korea’s entertainment industry into cinematic zombie history with its own brand of the undead.

-Dokkaebi (goblin), gwisin (ghost), gumiho (nine-tailed fox), and jeosung saja (grim reaper) are creatures found in Korean myths.
+Dokkaebi (goblin), gwisin (ghost), gumiho (nine-tailed fox), and jeosung saja (grim reaper) are creatures found in k-dramas myths.
 There are no zombies but they’ve crept their way onto the list, appearing in Kang Beom-gu’s film about corpses rising from their graves because of an experiment on radio waves titled “A Monstrous Corpse” (1981).

 They returned decades later as a pack of fleet-footed zombies in “Train to Busan” (2016), chasing Gong Yoo, his on-screen daughter, and other passengers as the locomotive headed to the only safe city in South Korea.
 The nimble undead zipping through a train car was a refreshing take on the turtle-paced zombies popularized by George Romero.
 It was a box-office hit that dislodged Brad Pitt’s “World War Z,” which held the title of top zombie genre film even on its 13th day of release in Hong Kong in 2016.